cds-snc/exploration-documentation/ProcessDocumentation.md

 ## How we developed the service

 ### 1. Conducted background research

-- Primary research: collected needs from all delivery communities about what makes a good partnership
-- Secondary research: reviewed other frameworks such as maturity models, including the USDS Discovery Sprint model which we built our eventual process off of
+#### Secondary research
+We started out by reviewing other frameworks and models around the globe, such as maturity models and the USDS Discovery Sprint model.
+We thought we could possibly repurpose content from other sources, but quickly realized that a maturity model wasn't a fit for the problem we were trying to solve.
+Instead we used that content to map out the common themes we were seeing across the literature.
+This thematic model became the foundation for our framework.
+We also adapted the structure of the sprints from the USDS Discovery Sprint model, which became the foundation for our service.

+#### Primary research
+We collected primary research within CDS by talking to all of the delivery communities.
+We gathered their perspective on what the necessary conditions for digital service delivery were, based on their experience in government partnerships.
+We then mapped these needs to the thematic model that we created from our secondary research.
+The needs and the thematic model together became the framework.

+#### Peer feedback sessions
-- Peer feedback sessions: Ontario Digital Service (ODS), Government Digital Service (GDS) & CodeforCanada (C4C)
+In the early stages of the process we meet with peers across other organizations including the Ontario Digital Service (ODS), Government Digital Service (GDS), and CodeforCanada(C4C) to get feedback from them.

+#### Global lens
-- Global lens: Public Digital & Harvard Kennedy School consultations
+We also had global consultations from Public Digital and the Harvard Kennedy School.

 ### 2. Developed a Theory of Change
-- Created a [Theory of Change](https://trello.com/c/IXrBSPhx/1-monitoring-and-evaluation-workshop-from-merlin-chatwin-c4c-and-laura-nelson-hamilton-ods) for the service
-- Theory of Change informed an evaluation & monitoring plan
+We created a [Theory of Change](https://trello.com/c/IXrBSPhx/1-monitoring-and-evaluation-workshop-from-merlin-chatwin-c4c-and-laura-nelson-hamilton-ods) for the service, which informed our evaluation & monitoring plan.

 ### 3. Prototyped the framework and the service

-- Framework: Created assessment criteria & questions
+Explorations consist of two parts, the Framework and the Service.
+The framework is the theoretical model that the service is based on.
+It includes criteria organized into categories.
+The service is the 4-week process and all of the supporting artifacts that we use to deliver the value to the department.
+We separate the framework and the service into two parts because the framework could also potentially be used as a foundation for other services, such as a self-assessment service.

-- Service: Mapped the Exploration Service model and developed processes & artifacts to support the service
+We started by prototyping the framework criteria and questions, and developing a tool for scoring.
+At the same time we also mapped the Exploration Service Model and developed processes and artifacts to support delivery of the service/

 ### 4. Created a CDS Intake model
-- Mapped CDS's multiple service lines
-- Created a centralized Intake to serve departments coming into our pipeline
+Through this project we had identified a need for a more defined and centralized Intake process, so we also took a broader look at CDS as a whole and mapped out all of our service lines.
+We then created a centralized Intake to serve departments coming into our pipeline.

-### 5. Piloted with 4 departments, iterating between each round
+### 5. Piloted with 4 programs, iterating between each round

+Since September of 2020, we have piloted with 4 programs, in 3 departments:
 - ESDC Temporary Foreign Worker Program
 - NRCan CanmetENERGY
 - NRCan Flood mapping
 - IRCC Refugee Information Needs

+Throughout the pilots we collect research insights on how well the process is or isn't working, and then we spend 1-2 sprints iterating in between each round.

 ## Naming the service: what's in a name?